2021 Italian Grand Prix Qualifying

-- George Russell qualified 19th and Nicholas Latifi 20th for the Italian Grand Prix
+- George Russell qualified 15th and Nicholas Latifi 16th ahead of Sprint Qualifying at the Italian Grand Prix